radiantlogic-v8/documentation-new/documentation/v7417-release-notes.md

 ## Improvements

-- [IV4-95]: An improvement for RadiantOne to allow anonymous binds on the non-secure port while maintaining protection on the secure port.
+-[IV4-34]: Refactored the "mgraph" data source and custom object to support synchronization between on-premise AD users and Entra ID users, including password hash synchronization.
+This includes an update to the "ad_pwd" utility that is deployed with IDDM on Windows OS.
+- [IV4-95]: Introduced a new option that allows anonymous binds over the non-SSL LDAP port, while continuing to enforce secure (SSL-only) connections for all authenticated binds.

 ## Bug Fixes